The Contrarian Entrepreneur Academy (CEA)

 - Entrepreneurship is not a spectator sport and neither is being a member of CEA.
 Improvement and achievement require participation.
 CEA is for the active, the smart, the serious, the dedicated, the learners, doers, creators, early adopters, experimenters, the brave and the bold.

 - CEA is very exclusive and not for everyone.
-There will be a small number of classes, with each class limited to only 10 members.
+There will be a small number of groups, with each group limited to only 10 members.
 Members must meet certain requirements and must maintain specified levels of active participation in group programs and activities.

 What It Isn't, and Who It's Not For: